wkhere/stackless/Doc/tutorial/introduction.rst

 are typed for input: inside quotes, and with quotes and other funny characters escaped by backslashes, to show the precise value.
 The string is enclosed in double quotes if the string contains a single quote and no double quotes, else it's enclosed in single quotes.
-Once again, the :func:`print` function produces the more readable output.
+The :func:`print` function produces a more readable output for such input strings.

 String literals can span multiple lines in several ways.
 Continuation lines can be used, with a backslash as the last character on the line indicating that the